Friendly Side Dishes: Oatmeal Blueberry BreadRECIPE

 Baking this bread is just like inhaling warmth and happiness.

-I love making quick breads because you can mix the ingredients fast and they bake, well, quickly.
+I love making quick bread because you can mix the ingredients fast, and they bake, well, quickly.
 The flavor combinations are endless, and I can usually create something that everyone enjoys.
 This quick bread is a great treat for those with IBS and/or those following the Low-FODMAP diet.
 It is hearty, thanks to the oats and oat flour, and has a light sweetness from the blueberries.
 (Just enough berries to sweeten the bread without any poor side effects).

 This quick bread makes a great addition to breakfast, is delicious as an afternoon snack, and tastes even better on day two!
-The oats are a good source of fiber and the blueberries provide vitamins C and K, plus more antioxidants than many other fruits.
+The oats are a good source of fiber, and the blueberries provide vitamins C and K, plus more antioxidants than many other fruits.

 Ingredients & Notes: